 Plastic Surgery Dos And Don’ts: How To Not Get Botched!

-When Botched TV star and celebrity plastic surgeon, Dr. Paul Nassif landed in Dubai last month, we had to take the opportunity to pick his brains on all our burning plastic surgery questions.
+When Botched TV star and celebrity plastic surgeon, Dr. Paul Nassif, landed in Dubai, we had to take the opportunity to pick his brains on all our burning plastic surgery questions.
 After all, if anyone knows, it’s him!
 So we spoke exclusively to Dr. Paul Nassif about plastic surgery mistakes.
 We asked him everything from the most popular celeb surgeries, his tips for going under the knife, and the highest impact surgeries with the lowest risks!
 Here’s everything you need to know.

 What’s the biggest and most common plastic surgery mistake that people make?